jasonhemann/21SP-CS2800/_lec/lec23.md

 rubric.
 Please pay close attention to the guidelines as we lay out for your assignment for this semester.

+I am not opposed to you using SMT/CP/CLP solvers as well or in addition.
+If you have a reasonable justification for why you would want to go that direction, please let us know, make it clear that's what you're doing, and why, and this will likely be okay.

 ### Project area option 2: Proving a mildly non-trivial theorem in ACL2.

 For this option, I strongly suggest you come up with some claims from